HarithaMK14/Pdfparser_Project/README.md

 fontbox-2.0.16.jar\
 mail.jar.

-AccountsPayable.java: This is tha main class where it calls other classes.Here change userName(emailid) and password accordingly.In dbConnection() mention appropriate url,user,password.
+AccountsPayable.java: This is tha main class where it calls other classes.Here change userName(emailid) and password accordingly.

+DBConnect:In dbconn() mention appropriate url,user,password.

 ReceiveEmailWithAttachment.java: It receives email from the mentioned user and saves it in the mentioned folder.